 Box 11.
-Criterion 4: Maintenance of regional peace, security and stability a) the existence or likelihood of armed conflict between the recipient and another country;
+Criterion 4: Maintenance of regional peace, security and stability

 Member States shall deny an export licence if there is a clear risk that the intended recipient might use the proposed export of military technology or equipment aggressively against another country or to assert by force a territorial claim.
 When studying these risks the Member States shall consider, among other things: